The ICC/ESOMAR International Code

 This goes from ethical behaviour to protect participants to ethical behaviour towards business partners and the public.

-Project team of the ICC ESOMAR International Code
+ICC ESOMAR International Code Revision Team

 Judith Passingham